kidonng/fisher_path.fish/README.md

 ## Note

 - To stop loading plugins in new sessions, create a variable `$_fisher_path_initialized` via `set -U _fisher_path_initialized`.
 To revert, just erase it via `set -e _fisher_path_initialized`.
-- `conf.d` scripts are only loaded in interactive mode, to reduce shell startup time.
-Please report an issue if any plugin obscurely	depends on them.